MeeshCompBio/The_Other_WPT_Study/README.md

 SNPs and indels were called according to the [GATK best practices](https://software.broadinstitute.org/gatk/documentation/article.php?id=3891) pipeline for RNA-seq

-If you have the all of the software version downloaded, you can run the command below to generate SNPs and indels.
+If you have the all of the software version downloaded, you can run the command below to download the data and generate SNPs and indels.
 <br>
 <br>
 <strong>Note:</strong>
 <br>
 * The scripts that are called use multple threads, please make sure to check that your machine has enough threads, or modify the scripts accordingly.

-* Make sure you are in the same directory as your downloaded SRA files from PRJNA271477 on the NCBI SRA

 ```bash
 bash Pipeline_Commands.sh